-Angela Hung is a senior economist at the RAND Corporation.
-She directs the RAND Center for Financial and Economic Decision Making and has more than 13 years of experience in survey, focus group, and experiment design to study individual decision making.
+Angela Hung is an adjunct economist at the RAND Corporation and previously directed its Center for Financial and Economic Decision Making.
+She has more than 19 years of experience in survey, focus group, and experiment design to study individual decision making.
 Hung's work focuses on how people collect and use financial information and how successfully they match their financial decisions to their interests and goals.
-Her work on financial literacy and financial decision making has been sponsored by organizations such as the Social Security Administration, the Department of Labor, the Department of the Treasury, the World Bank, the Securities and Exchange Commission, and the National Institute on Aging.
-Hung has an M.A. in economics from the University of Virginia and a Ph.D. in social science from the California Institute of Technology.
+Her work on financial literacy and financial decision making has been sponsored by organizations such as the Social Security Administration, the Department of Labor, the Department of the Treasury, the World Bank, the Securities and Exchange Commission, the National Institute on Aging, and the Department of Defense.
+Hung has an M.A. in economics from the University of Virginia and an M.S. and Ph.D. in social science from the California Institute of Technology.